 Image Credits: Flikr / La Tomatina taken by Kuba Abramowick

-What Do the New Generation Think of the Celebration?
+What Does the New Generation Think of La Tomatina?

 Is La Tomatina a Waste of Food?

-In fact, the tomatoes actually have a benefit. that goes beyond just being thrown.
+Furthermore, tomatoes have a benefit that goes beyond just being thrown.
 Did you know that the acid from the tomato cleans the streets of the town?
-It’s basically a natural, more environmentally friendly alternative. to bleaching the streets back to spotlessness.
+It’s a natural, more environmentally friendly alternative to bleach the streets back to spotlessness.

 Do you want to find out more about different cultural traditions around the world?
 Check this post about "Russian traditions and Pancake week".